bcgov/tno/docs/DEVELOPMENT.md

 This provides a very quick and reliable way to setup your whole local development environment without installing anything locally.
 In theory you will no longer need to worry about a forgotten or missing dependency, or an OS related issue.

+Development containers provide an amazing way to ensure all developers have the identical environment to work in.

 VS Code - [more information here](https://code.visualstudio.com/docs/remote/containers)

 - [VS Code](https://code.visualstudio.com/download)